navis-org/pymaid/docs/source/intro.rst

 Quickstart Guide
 ================
-At the beginning of each session, you have to initialise a :class:`~pymaid.pymaid.CatmaidInstance` that holds your credentials for the Catmaid server.
+At the beginning of each session, you have to initialise a :class:`~pymaid.pymaid.CatmaidInstance` that holds the url and your credentials for the CATMAID server.
 In most examples, this instance is assigned to a variable called ``remote_instance`` or just ``rm``.
 Here we are requesting a list of two neurons from the server:

 >>> import pymaid
 >>> # HTTP_USER AND HTTP_PASSWORD are only necessary if your server requires a